dchudz/dchudz.github.io/about.md

 ### [Website for Knitters](http://plannedpooling.com)

-This is a site I made is useful for something some knitters do called "planned pooling".
+This is useful for something some knitters do called "planned pooling".
 It gets about 1000 unique visitors per month.

 ## Contact